 For two weeks I kept checking my mailbox.
 One fine morning the package came.
 I tore it open and rejection.
 Boom.
 Pow.
 Crash and Burn.

 At this point most people would do some research.
 I am not normal people.
 My attitude was, “To hell with the agents!
 I’m going to go straight to the publisher!”

 So I sent the manuscript to one of the New York Sci-fi/Fantasy publishers.
 It came back, stamped, “We don’t accept unsolicited submissions.”
 Not sure what unsolicited submission was, I still deciphered that as a no.

 So I tried an electronic publisher, Hardshell.
-Six months later I had my first legibile feedback and I remember it very well, “Your novel is filled with grammatic and punctuation mistakes.
+Six months later I had my first legible feedback and I remember it very well, “Your novel is filled with grammatical and punctuation mistakes.
 These mistakes can be fixed, however, it’s just like Laurel Hamilton’s story and we don’t need another heroine just like Anita Blake.”

 Who the hell is Laurel Hamilton?